Harrison Birtwistle: musica viva vol. 29 - Responses. Sweet Disorder / Gawain's Journey

 Gerardo Scheige wrote in issue 4#_2019:

-Restrained and full of expectation, drums and harp announce the beginning of a nearly half-hour journey in sound, which is aptly described as Sweet Disorder – the subtitle of Reponses (2013-2014).
-The British architect Robert Maxwell understands “sweet disorder” to mean a lively juxtaposition of different building forms and styles.
-This also applies to Sir Harrison Birtwistle's second piano concerto, which is characterized by numerous simultaneous coexistences: exalted outbursts of sound and delicate tonal lines, pointed accents and elastic surfaces, solo instrument and orchestra.
-Responses quickly turns out to be an organism, a creature full of inner contradictions. (...)
-Again, the performance by Pierre-Laurent Aimard and the Bavarian Radio Symphony Orchestra conducted by Stefan Asbury is extremely goal-oriented, acting as a reliable compass within this sound adventure. (...)
-And yet the exuberant abundance of details and twists (...) sometimes causes unnecessary effort for the listening pleasure.
-Every ear also delights in clean lines and bitter order.
+With restraint and expectation, drums and harp announce the beginning of a half-hour sound journey, which is aptly described with Sweet Disorder - the subtitle of Reponses (2013-2014).
+The British architect Robert Maxwell understands “sweet disorder” as a lively juxtaposition of different building forms and styles.
+This also applies to Sir Harrison Birtwistle's second piano concerto, which is characterized by numerous simultaneous coexistences: exalted bursts of sound and delicate tone lines, pointed accents and elastic surfaces, solo instrument and orchestra.
+Responses quickly reveals itself to be an organism, a creature full of internal contradictions. (…) The performance by Pierre-Laurent Aimard and the Bavarian Radio Symphony Orchestra under the direction of Stefan Asbury, who act as a reliable compass within this sound adventure, is again extremely targeted. (…) And yet the overwhelming abundance of details and twists (…) sometimes makes listening unnecessarily difficult.
+Every ear is also happy about clear lines and bitter order.

 Item number